omoultosEthTuDelft/web/index.md

 <section markdown="1">

+- March 2023: Otto has been awarded an NWO OTP grant of 1 million euros to study cyclodextrin-based adsorbents for the removal of PFAS and other micropollutants in water.
+More details to follow!
+- March 2023: New paper in Fuel from Bin Fang is out: [IEffects of nanobubbles on methane hydrate dissociation: A molecular simulation study](https://www.sciencedirect.com/science/article/pii/S0016236123008438?via%3Dihub#s0065).
 - First paper of 2023 is out: [Interfacial Tensions, Solubilities, and Transport Properties of the H2/ H2O/NaCl System: A Molecular Simulation Study](https://pubs.acs.org/doi/10.1021/acs.jced.2c00707?ref=pdf).
 - December 2022: Casper succesfully defended his MSc!
 Congrats.
 - November 2022: 3 new papers out!!!